May is Skin Cancer Awareness Month — do you know how to keep yourself healthy in the sun?

 Special laundry detergents such as SunGuard can increase the UPF of most clothing for about 20 washings.
 Keep in mind that no matter what you’re wearing, all fabrics block less UV light when they’re stretched or wet.

 Keep an eye on your skin: Look for new moles or changes in old moles.
 If you have concerns, report them to your primary care provider — he or she can check them out and, if needed, refer you to a specialist (you can also find recommendations on Amino).
-We recommend annual skin exams for anyone over 40, or for anyone with fair skin or a history of multiple sunburns.
+We recommend annual skin exams for anyone over 40, or for people with fair skin or a history of multiple sunburns.